iszczesniak/cpp/memory/index.md

 The **copy/move elision** ([class.copy.elision]) elides the copy and move constructors only, and no other constructors or assignment operators.
 It's also known as the *copy elision* or the *constructor elision*.
-We distinguish between two versions of elision: named and unnamed.
+We distinguish between two versions of the elision: named and unnamed.

 ### Named elision